AIG Visiting Fellowship

 In Partnership with University of Oxford’s Blavatnik School of Government

-Our AIG Fellowships programme gives outstanding individuals who have made significant contributions to the development of the public sector an opportunity to deepen their knowledge and understanding of critical public policy challenges facing the continent.
+The AIG Visiting Fellowship is awarded to exceptional Nigerian public sector executives who have demonstrated exemplary leadership and made significant contributions to the public sector.
+It allows these outstanding public sector leaders to deepen their knowledge and understanding of critical public policy challenges facing Nigeria.

 Mrs Ifueko Omoigui-Okauru